When law firms should use a landing page instead of a service page

 Link back to the parent service page

 The broader service page usually remains the main commercial hub.
 The landing page should support it, not try to replace it.
-Related service: legal landing page design.
+Related service: law firm landing pages.

 Link into the right contact or intake route